 My students are obsessed with owls.
-Which righteously so, they are fascinating birds.
+Rightfully so, they are fascinating birds.
 One of my favorite types I like to teach about when we learn about polar animals is a snowy owl.
 Check out some of our favorite snowy owl activities that we do in our class.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.

 There are many owl book titles out there to read.
 Here are a few nonfiction and fiction titles that are specific to snowy owls.

 Snowy Owls by Melissa Ann Hill is a nonfiction book with some beautiful photographs of snowy owls that your students will love.

 Snowy Owls Are Awesome is another nonfiction book with great photos.
 This book is perfect for kindergarten or 1st grade.

 Another nonfiction book we have in our library is Snowy Owls (Animals That Live in the Tundra).
 This is part of a series of books about tundra animals.

 If you are looking for a fun, fiction read-aloud be sure to check out the story Owl Babies by Martin Waddell.

 In addition to having snowy owl books around, I found this puppet years ago at a teacher conference and had to have it.
 I found a similar one on Amazon.
 I pull this puppet out every year to demonstrate how the head of an owl can rotate.
 The puppet is so real-looking!

 Snowy owls are gorgeous, which lends itself to some great art and craft activities you can do with your students.
 One that I like to do with my students is a snowy owl tear art project.